goncalossilva/betterspeedtest/README.md

 # betterspeedtest

 Tests the performance of an internet connection by measuring download and upload speeds, as well as latency while idle, downloading, and uploading.
+Relies on [`netperf`](https://github.com/HewlettPackard/netperf) and `ping`.

 ## Usage